Docs

 inheritMaxAgeIf true, this field inherits the maxAge of its parent field instead of using the default maxAge.
 Do not provide maxAge if you provide this argument.

-Use @cacheControl for that should usually be cached with the same settings.
+Use @cacheControl for fields that should usually be cached with the same settings.
 If caching settings might change at runtime, you can use the dynamic method.

 Field-level definitions